Resume Format—How to Summarize Your Technical Skills

 The skills section of a resume can be organized in numerous ways.
 The more neat and orderly it appears at first glance, the better.
 For example, a skills section that lists technologies broken into groups is much easier to read—and therefore more likely to be read!—than one that simply offers a long single list mentioning all the technologies one by one.
 You might want to consider organizing everything in categories such as development tools and languages, protocols, databases, platforms, and so forth.

 Here are a few examples of different, well-formatted resume skills sections, categorized by industry:

-- Software engineer skills section: This resume simply lists three software skills in bullet points—databases, software, and languages, with a brief inclusion of the various platforms and programs for each.
+- Software engineer skills section: At this level, a resume might simply list three software skills in bullet points—databases, software, and languages, with a brief inclusion of the various platforms and programs for each.
 Bullet points tend to be less intimidating at first glance than long paragraphs.
 By their very nature, they lend themselves to easy review and digestion.

-- Skills summary for mechanical design engineer: This resume doesn't really include a "skills section" at all.
+- Skills summary for mechanical design engineer: A resume for this position doesn't really need to include a "skills section" at all.
 The really pertinent information to the position being sought is encapsulated in the education and accomplishments sections.
 Again, the reader can accurately presume that with an advanced education, you have the necessary basic skills to do the job.
 Additionally, including the list of accomplishments indicates that the applicant knows how to use these skills.
 Redundancy won't enthuse your reader and it's a waste of your time as well.